RaghavSrivastava25/RaghavSrivastava25/README.md

 - Instructor at Udemy.
 - Looking for remote/hybrid work opportunities.

-- 🌱 I’m currently learning abt Machine Learning, Reinforcement Learning, Cognitive Architectures, Algorithmic Trading, DSA.
+- 🌱 I’m currently learning abt Machine Learning, Reinforcement Learning, Cognitive Architectures, Algorithmic Trading, LLMs.

 - 👯 I’m looking to collaborate on solutions with the potential to create impact.